Sedum divergens S.Watson

 Cascade Stonecrop, Old Man's Bones Stonecrop, Pacific Stonecrop, Spreading Stonecrop

 Amerosedum divergens, Sedum umbellatum

-Sedum divergens is a sprawling succulent with branched stems that root at the nodes and glossy green or reddish-green leaves.
-It grows up to 4 inches (10 cm) tall and spreads to several feet across.
-Leaves are fleshy, rounded, up to 0.4 inches (1 cm) long, and arranged neatly in opposite pairs.
-Flowers are yellow, star-shaped, and appear in summer above the foliage.
+Sedum divergens is a sprawling succulent plant with branched stems that root at the nodes and glossy green or reddish-green leaves.
+It grows up to 4 inches (10 cm) tall and spreads several feet across.
+Leaves are thick, fleshy, rounded, up to 0.4 inches (1 cm) long, and arranged neatly in opposite pairs.
+Flowers are yellow, star-shaped, usually 5-merous, and appear in terminal clusters in summer.

 The specific epithet "divergens" derives from a Latin word meaning "goes in different directions" and refers to the branching of the stems.